ThaiNangTaniPolitics/thainangtani-politics-observatory-42/analysis/0048-the-collapse-architecture-of-thailands-private-schools.md

 - premium facilities
 - global curricula

-This creates a **two‑tier system**:
+This contributes to a **two‑tier system**:

-- families with means move upward
+- families with higher incomes move toward international programmes
-- families without means move downward into the public system
+- families with lower incomes move toward public schools

 ### *5.3 The Middle Segment Collapses*

-Private schools — traditionally the **middle layer** — shrink fastest.
+Private schools — traditionally the **middle layer** — contract fastest.
 This reflects a broader socio‑economic pattern:
-**the erosion of Thailand’s middle‑class infrastructure.**
+**a reduction of middle‑class educational infrastructure.**

 -----